pontikos/flowBeads/README.md

 flowBeads
 =========

-This is the public repository for the [flowBeads](http://www.bioconductor.org/packages/release/bioc/html/flowBeads.html) Bioconductor package for working with calibration beads in flow cytometry, based on the [flowCore](http://www.bioconductor.org/packages/release/bioc/html/flowCore.html) Bioconductor package.
+This is the public repository for the [flowBeads](http://www.bioconductor.org/packages/release/bioc/html/flowBeads.html) Bioconductor package for working with calibration beads in flow cytometry, based on [flowCore](http://www.bioconductor.org/packages/release/bioc/html/flowCore.html).

 This package has received some recent attention, in particular I have had a few questions about relative normalisation when the bead manufacturer does not specify the bead MEF.